binaryecheos/Price-Prediction-Model/README.md

 # Price Prediction Model

 ## Overview
-This project is a machine learning pipeline for predicting prices based on input features.
-It utilizes MLflow for experiment tracking and includes a deployment script for serving predictions.
+This project is currently in development and aims to build a machine learning pipeline for predicting prices based on input features.
+It integrates MLflow for experiment tracking and includes a deployment script for serving predictions.

 ## Features
 - **ML Pipeline**: Trains a model for price prediction.